ETH-NEXUS/gExcite_pipeline/README.md

 ## Running the pipeline

-Following the configuration of the pipeline a dryrun can be started using:
+Following the configuration of the pipeline a run can be started using:

 ```
+# dry run
 snakemake --use-conda --printshellcmds --dry-run
+# analysis run
+snakemake --use-conda --printshellcmds
 ```